How Much Does Tree Stump Removal Cost? Cost to Remove a Tree Stump, Explained

 Hazards and obstacles can also add to the price.
 If the stump is near buildings or other structures, underground utilities, or obstacles (such as fences, sidewalks, heavy rocks, or other landscape features), removal can cost more.

+According to HomeAdvisor, tree stump removal typically costs between $175 and $544, with a national average cost of $356.
 It’s important not to disregard the impact the professional has on tree stump removal cost.
 Prices vary regionally.
 If a contractor has to travel a long way, there could be a surcharge.
 Special tools or additional manpower will also raise the price.

 Factors in Calculating Tree Stump Removal Cost